-Even if you’re not sure if brain fog is the real issue behind your problems, there are steps you can take to try to combat it.
+Even if you’re unsure if brain fog is the real issue behind your problems, there are steps you can take to combat it.
 There aren’t any medications for this cognitive issue, though you should probably consider speaking to a doctor if your fogginess persists.

 For the most part, reducing brain fog is about looking after your mental health and brain.
 Three of the most important steps you can take are:

 Anxiety is one of the most common causes of brain fog.
-Dealing with constant worry and stress places additional pressure on your brain, which can make it harder to focus.
+Dealing with constant worry and stress places additional pressure on your brain, making it harder to focus.

-Anxiety essentially places the body in fight or flight mode, where you’re constantly dealing with higher cortisol and adrenaline levels.
+Anxiety places the body in fight or flight mode, constantly dealing with higher cortisol and adrenaline levels.

-If your brain is exhausted and depleted, it’s much harder to reason and focus.
+It’s much harder to reason and focus if your brain is exhausted and depleted.
 With this in mind, here are some ways to reduce anxiety and worry:

 ● Deep breathing exercises, mindfulness, and meditation